 5. See the religious relics of the Basilica

-The ornate St Stephen’s Basilica is the city’s biggest church, found steps away from Deák Square.
+The ornate St Stephen’s Basilica is the city’s biggest church and is just steps away from Deák Square.
 Inside, the basilica hides the country’s most revered (and eerie) religious relic – the embalmed right hand of St Stephen, the founding king of Hungary.
 Climb the 193 steps (or take the lift) to the basilica’s dome for some of the best views of Budapest.

 6. Stroll along Andrássy Avenue and in City Park